Understanding Usage Tracking

 | Refinements | Model refinement iterations this period |

 Meters with a limit of 0 are hidden — a limit of 0 means that dimension is unlimited on your plan and does not affect billing.
-On current account-based tiers, the Signals, Models, Active Leads, Evaluations, and Refinements meters are typically not shown.
+On current account-based tiers, the Models, Active Leads, Evaluations, and Refinements meters are typically not shown.

 The Evaluated Accounts Meter